 DEAL ENTRYWAY APPEAL

 Driveway entryways are fantastic places for outstanding seasonal color.
 Pay special attention to entryway landscaping.
 Pedestrian entryways should look great, too.
 We like boxwood trees for a sophisticated backdrop for beds or pots loaded with colorful flowers.
-Landscaping for processing plants, factories and warehouses might appear more bare bones than other business properties, but first impressions always matter.
+Landscaping for processing plants, factories, and warehouses might appear more bare-bones than other business properties, but first impressions always matter.

-Industrial complex landscape around signage.
+The industrial complex landscape around signage.
 An often preferred perennial: nepeta, likewise called catmint.
 Difficult, dry spell tolerant, low maintenance, it blooms with deep lavender blossoms all summer long, however also draws in butterflies and is deer resistant.
 Signage announces your business’ brand name and welcomes visitors to your site.
 Color is excellent to impress and for visibility, however signage landscaping needs to be difficult, too.
 Adding shrubs to each side of an indication makes the sign itself seem larger, offering it more impact.
-Variegated liriope ground cover adds brilliant yellow stripes to the landscape, however also provides year-round interest as an evergreen, blooms in the summertime and is low maintenance.
+Variegated liriope ground cover adds brilliant yellow stripes to the landscape, however also provides year-round interest as an evergreen, blooms in the summertime, and is low maintenance.
 Excellent landscaping makes it hard to miss.